nilips70/Covid-Project/README.md

 # Investigation of Lockdown and COVID-19 Vaccination Effects in Ireland

-Welcome to the GitHub repository for the research project titled "An Investigation of the Effects of Lockdowns and COVID-19 Vaccinations in Ireland."
+This is a GitHub repository for the research project titled "An Investigation of the Effects of Lockdowns and COVID-19 Vaccinations in Ireland."
 This repository contains the necessary data and codes to reproduce the findings presented in the associated paper.

 **Paper Title:** An Investigation of the Effects of Lockdowns and COVID-19 Vaccinations in Ireland